 Treat yourself with kindness and love, know who you are taking advice from, and if you feel a bit lost, it is a very good thing to find a professional so you can talk through what is on your mind.
 Life is a Journey - but a Bariatric Journey is even more challenging if you don't have your head on straight.

-Bariatric surgery only makes your stomach smaller - otherwise you're exactly the same with the same life.
+Bariatric surgery only makes your stomach smaller - otherwise you're exactly the same.